Graduate School Admission FAQs

 If you have questions on your application deadline, contact the department you are applying to for additional information.

-You can track your application online via your online application process, or contact the Graduate School Admissions Clerk at (208) 282-2150.
+You can track your application online via your application portal.

-All accepted and rejected applicants will receive a notification letter from the Graduate School via email. those who have been admitted will receive an Approval for Admission form.
+All accepted and rejected applicants will receive a notification letter from the Graduate School via email.
+If you are accepted, you must formally accept that decision.
+Instructions for accepting your admission will be included in the email.

-Students should fill out a deferment request form.
+If admitted, students should select to defer when completing the admission decision form on the application portal to request to defer.
 This is a one-time request to defer their admission for up to six semesters (not including summers) after the semester they were offered admission.

 Transcripts/GPA

-Non-degree seeking applicants must provide a transcript showing proof of degree.
-Please see additional requirements for degree-seeking, last semester seniors, and international students under those headings in the Graduate Catalog.
+Non-degree-seeking applicants must provide a transcript showing proof of degree.
+Please see additional requirements for degree-seeking, last semester seniors, and international students under those headings in the Graduate Catalog in the Graduate Admissions section.

 GPA is calculated based on the last 60 credits (90 quarter credit hours), using complete semesters of undergraduate coursework.

-The applicant will need to request current official transcripts from these universities be sent to the Graduate School.
-Applicants do not need to request Idaho State University transcripts be sent to the Graduate School.
+Yes.
+The applicant will need to request current official transcripts from these universities to be sent to the Graduate School.
+Applicants do NOT need to request Idaho State University transcripts be sent to the Graduate School.

 Supporting materials are held by the Graduate School until the application file is complete.
 Completed application files are forwarded to departments for evaluation.